 - 128. Research design was developed after a few meetings between ILO, Federal Bureau of Statistics (FBS), and AKIDA.
-Advice of SIMPOC was sought during various stages of development of research design.
-The research was primarily conducted through Baseline Survey (BLS) and School Dropout Survey.
-Focus Group Discussions (FGDs), and in-depth interviews with key informants and other stakeholders were also used to further corroborate findings from BLS. - 129.
-The main purpose of BLS was to establish accurate and verifiable quantitative data on each of the target groups of the Pakistan Time-Bound Programme, in terms of the nature, magnitude, causes and consequences of the worst forms of child labour.
-The School Dropout Survey was conducted in order to understand the underlying causes for high rate of dropouts and to determine the extent of linkage between school dropout and child labour.
+SIMPOC's advice was sought during various stages of development of research design.
+The research was primarily conducted through Baseline Survey (BLSs) and School Dropout Survey.
+They were further reinforced by Focus Group Discussions (FGDs), and in-depth interviews with key informants and other stake holders. - 129.
+The main purpose of these BLSs was to establish accurate and verifiable quantitative data on each of the target groups of the Pakistan Time-Bound Programme, in terms of the nature, magnitude, causes and consequences of the worst forms of child labour.
+The School Dropout Surveys were conducted in order to understand the underlying causes for high rate of dropouts and to determine the extent of linkage between school dropout and child labour.
 Pertinent details of the survey herein are listed below.